Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Evaluation

 We conclude our evaluation of {\sys} by presenting an in-depth analysis of the work done by different workers during the rollout with our techniques in \fig{fig:timeline}.
 To ease presentation, we only sampled {5} workers, with a deliberate focus on the worker that finish early and the slowest four workers.

-First, from the first row of \fig{fig:timeline} we can see that vanilla speculative decoding still suffers from long-tailed workers because during the initial phase all workers execute slower and at the end the initially selected drafting method cannot accelerate the slowest requests.
-With decoupled speculative decoding (the second row), we improve speculative decoding performance by {1.1--1.5}\,$\times$ but still suffer from long-tailed requests due to suboptimal drafting method.
-With Best-of-N speculative decoding activated, the freed workers are assigned different drafting methods (we use different color blocks to indicate different drafting methods) at the 151st second.
+First, from the first row of \fig{fig:timeline} we can see that vanilla speculative decoding still suffers from long-tailed workers because during the initial phase all workers execute slower and at the end the initially selected draft method cannot accelerate the slowest requests.
+With decoupled speculative decoding (the second row), we improve speculative decoding performance by {1.1--1.5}\,$\times$ but still suffer from long-tailed requests due to suboptimal draft method.
+With Fastest-of-N speculative decoding activated, the freed workers are assigned different draft methods (we use different color blocks to indicate different draft methods) at 151s in \fig{fig:timeline}.
 This subsequently accelerates the slowest requests by {1.5}\,$\times$.